Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Discussion

 \section{Discussion}

-Segmenting brain images is a challenging task that becomes quite resource-intensive when done manually.
-Nevertheless, it is necessary for neuroscientists and neurologists to accurately measure traits that can be related to clinical endpoints.
-Thus there is a need for the continued development of automated procedures for segmentation.
-The utility of segmentation is not limited to structural brain images.
-Functional MRI also frequently uses ROIs \citep[e.g.,][]{Bowman07}.
-While ROI definitions in functional MRI sometimes differ from anatomical definitions, the problem of delineating those regions in a brain remains the same.

 We have taken a hierarchical Bayesian approach to label fusion for anatomical segmentation.
-We proposed a spatial binary regression model that not only determines the likely location of the target structure, but estimates the reliability of each individual atlas via spatially-varying sensitivity and specificity fields.
-These reliability parameters are built in to the Bayesian model so that each atlas' `vote' is automatically weighted when estimating the inclusion probability at each voxel.
-We were able to fully account for all sources of uncertainty by accessing the posterior distribution via MCMC.
+We proposed a generative regression model to incorporate additional information to guide label fusion, information that is not typically used in existing procedures.
+In particular, we demonstrated considerable improvements in healthy-on-diseased label fusion that can be achieved by considering voxelwise tissue classifications in addition to image similarity.
+The resulting segmentations from our approach are competitive with the current state-of-the-art and were shown to outperform other popular voting-based procedures.
+Further, however, we were able to fully account for all sources of uncertainty by accessing the posterior distribution via MCMC.
 With posterior probability maps and their associated distributions, a researcher can threshold to obtain a binary segementation.
-Our proposed approach also facilitates estimating a distribution of plausible volumes.
+The approach also facilitates estimating a distribution of plausible volumes.
+Access to such information can be important for assessing statistically significant differences between subjects or within a subject over time, since point estimates alone can be misleading \citep{FoxNicholls01, GreenlawEtAl17}.